farmera/sare_grant/introduction.md

 #### Current Methods
 Intensive agricultural production systems, like sugarcane, typically require a higher input rate of nitrogen (N) to achieve sufficient biomass and yield.
-Along with N rate optimization, the timing of N application is also an important consideration.
+Along with N rate optimization, the timing of N application is also important.
 Development of effective and affordable N management systems is essential to maintain sustainable sugarcane agriculture in Louisiana, both from an economic and environmental perspective.

 #### Study Goals
 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and chlorophyll monitoring.
-Soil N analysis is also utilized to gauge soil nitrogen content, but the reliability of soil sampling is inconclusive due to challenges associated monitoring nitrogen in the humid alluvial soils of southern Louisiana.
+Soil N analysis is also utilized to gauge soil nitrogen content, but the reliability of soil sampling is inconclusive due to challenges associated with monitoring nitrogen in the humid alluvial soils of southern Louisiana.

 #### The Value of Spectral Indices
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes